TEAC Reference PD-H300mkIII CD

 single TosLink optical digital output.
 I was pleased to see the latter, which let me send

-the players digital bitstream directly to the DAC of my Bryston B100 SST integrated
+the player’s digital bitstream directly to the DAC of my Bryston B100 SST integrated

 amplifier/DAC for decoding and amplification.
 There are also remote-control RS-232 jacks